abdullah2891/solar_energy_calculator/README.md

 ![Example 1](images/result_ex2.png)

-- The first subplot shows that the net hourly power is generally dips further into the negative (during the night hours, naturally).
+- The first subplot shows that the net hourly power generally dips further into the negative (during the night hours, naturally).

-- The second subplot shows that in the winter, the net power collected over each day is often in the negative (there is a horizontal black line on both subplots that shows the Wh = 0 level).
-The gap between the total collectible energy and net collected is noticeably wider.
+- The second subplot shows that in the winter, the net power collected over each day (blue trace value minus the red trace value) is sometimes negative.
+The battery subplot (bottom) shows that on these days, the battery tends to be deeply discharged, as expected.

 - So overall, we see that while the panel can still technically collect 3 kWh more over the year than is consumed, the battery can no longer keep the system running continuously anymore due to collection and storage deficiencies during the winter months.
 Because of this, the battery reaches full discharge several times.

-- While it bounces back and recharges typically within a day in our model, in reality most batteries have a very hard time recovering from complete discharges.
+- While it bounces back and recharges typically within a day in our model, in reality most batteries have a very hard time recovering from complete discharges:
 	- To successfully design this as real-world hands-off system, we would need to re-run this model with higher panel wattages, greater battery capacities, or reducing load specifications until the depth of discharge is a more reasonable level.

-	- A low-voltage disconnect should also be used as a backup measure, or in a case where the system doesn't really need to run continuously without any interruption.
+	- A battery low-voltage disconnect (LVD) module should also be used as a backup measure to protect the battery from excessively deep discharging.
+An LVD could also be used in a case where the system doesn't really need to run continuously without any interruption, to simplify system design.
+But I tend to think of LVD like a fuse: something that should only operate as a contingency, and not as a normal part of operation.

-Numerical optimization could be used here to help squeeze performance out of the margins while keeping a lid on costs and overall system complexity.

 Example: Solar water pump & night spotlight
 -------------------------------------------------------
-This example is the design of a solar water pumping station with a night light.
+This example is the design of a solar water pumping station with a small night light.
-For this, a [30 W DC water pump](http://www.amazon.com/Diaphragm-Pressure-Automatic-Purifier-Pressurizer/dp/B015FL84GA) will be powered only when at least 30 W of solar power is available from the array (basically treated as a direct load), and only when the ambient temperature is greater than 32 Deg F. A constant background draw of 0.5W will also be made for sensors and microelectronics, and 4 W will be used to power a [small LED outdoor light](http://www.amazon.com/Mr-lamp-White-50watt-Equivalent-Spotlight/dp/B017K9E7BQ/ref=sr_1_26?s=hi&ie=UTF8&qid=1451772369&sr=1-26&keywords=4+watt+led+bulb).
+For this, a [30 W DC water pump](http://www.amazon.com/Diaphragm-Pressure-Automatic-Purifier-Pressurizer/dp/B015FL84GA) will be powered only when at least 30 W of solar power is collectable from the array (basically treated as a direct load), and only when the ambient temperature is greater than 32 Deg.
+F (0 C).
+A constant background draw of 0.5W will also be made for sensors and micro-electronics, and 4 W will be used to power a [small LED outdoor light](http://www.amazon.com/Mr-lamp-White-50watt-Equivalent-Spotlight/dp/B017K9E7BQ/ref=sr_1_26?s=hi&ie=UTF8&qid=1451772369&sr=1-26&keywords=4+watt+led+bulb) during night hours.

-At 30 W, the pump can move 3 liters per minute, or about 47 gallons per hour.

 We can run this with: